-HABRI Central is a groundbreaking online hub that houses, classifies and archives research and information on the benefits of the human-animal bond.
-The center is maintained by Purdue University under the direction of the renowned scholar in human-animal bond studies, Dr. Alan Beck.
+HABRI Central is an online research hub that houses, classifies and archives research and information on the science of the human-animal bond.
+The center is maintained by Purdue University under the direction of renowned scholar in human-animal bond studies, Dr. Alan Beck.

-HABRI Central is the first and most comprehensive online hub for human-animal bond research, with more than 20,000 entries including full-texts of peer-reviewed journal articles, books, white papers, videos, datasets and more.
+HABRI Central is the most comprehensive online database for human-animal bond research, with more than 27,000 entries including full-texts of peer-reviewed journal articles, books, white papers, videos, datasets and more.

 HABRI Central resources include veterinary medicine, nursing, psychology, sociology, law, academia, policymakers, and philosophy.
-The center houses and hosts user groups, blogs, expert video segments, newsletter, and more.
-Importantly, people from all disciplines are able to connect and share knowledge with others involved in the study of the human-animal bond.
+The center houses and hosts user groups, blogs, expert video segments, newsletters, and more.
+Scholars from all disciplines are able to connect and share knowledge with others involved in the study of the human-animal bond.